Frequently Asked Questions

 Check out our 12 Ways to Live More Sustainably.

 Meat consumption is a major driver of climate change, the extinction crisis and many other environmental problems.
-According to the United Nations, meat production is responsible for 14.5 percent of all greenhouse gas emissions — more than cars, trains and airplanes combined.
+Animal agriculture accounts for at least 14.5 percent — and, according to some studies, as much as 51 percent — of greenhouse gas emissions (more than cars, trains and airplanes combined).
 From growing feed crops to livestock grazing to handling the 500 million tons of manure generated by U.S. livestock each year, meat production destroys natural habitat and ecosystems at an alarming rate.
 And wildlife also pays a direct price in order to protect the meat industry’s profits: Whether they pose a potential threat of preying on herds or eating livestock feed, native species are routinely killed by Big Ag, often in great numbers and ruthlessly.

 Highly processed food products, including soy, do have a negative impact on the environment.
 Soybean plantations are responsible for deforestation, soil erosion and pesticide runoff, all of which threaten wildlife habitat and biodiversity.
 In some cases the carbon cost is also high as the soybeans travel from the plantations to processing centers to your grocery store.
 All of these environmental costs apply to meat as well, and tend to be much higher for producing animal protein than plant protein.
 In addition, the vast majority of soybean crops are grown for animal feed, not direct human consumption, so eating less meat will ultimately lessen the impact of soy on the planet, too.